The Salvucci and Sacchetti Families

 My grandmother Salvucci’s relatives, the Sacchetti’s, with the exception of Idolo and his brother Francesco (Frank), who as American citizens were able to emigrate to the States, suffered through the uncertain war years in San Donato, very much in the war zone, being only 25 miles or north of the devastated Abbey of Montecassino.
 This included Cesidia’s parents, Francesco and Giuseppa Sacchetti, and her sisters Lucia and Loreta.
 Loreta had married Donato DiBona.
 The DiBona clan emigrated to America in the 1950s.

 Francesco and Giuseppa (Fabrizio) Sacchetti, my grandmother’s parents who remained behind in San Donato when grandparents emigrated to America in 1924.

-Here we see Donato Sacchetti, my grandmother’s older brother and his wife, Donata with their three sons, Idolo, Francesco, and Tamo all of whom were born in the United States and were accordingly American citizens.
-For health reasons, Donato moved his family back to San Donato (he died there of meningitis in 1926).
-Later the two eldest boys emigrated to America in the late 1930s.
-The youngest son Tamo eventually married his first cousin, Pompea, daughter of Loreta of Donato and LOreta DiBona, my grandmother’s sister.
+Here we see Donato Sacchetti, my grandmother’s older brother and his wife, Donata (Coletti) with their daughter and two of their three sons, Idolo, Francesco.
+The daughter Giuseppa (Peppa) who sits on her mother’s lap, died at age 3 1/2.
+A third son, Tamo, was born to the couple in 1925.
+For health reasons, Donato moved his family back to San Donato.
+Donato Sacchetti died in Italy of meningitis there in 1926.
+Later the two eldest boys (being American citizens by virtue of their birth here) emigrated to America as teenagers in the late 1930s, living with my grandparents.
+The youngest son Tamo, who remained in Italy, eventually married his first cousin, Pompea, daughter of Donato and Loreta DiBona, my grandmother’s younger sister.
 They emigrated to the states in the early 1950s, while the rest of the DiBona clan came over about 1955.